OmarElmasry1/ShipShape/README.md

     </a>
 </p>

-ShipShape is a free app for accessing Apple's App Store Connect API.

-ShipShape was initially created in a [Hacking with Swift+ live stream](https://www.hackingwithswift.com/plus/live-streams/shipshape), but the project is now open sourced so it can be developed further.
-Our ambition is to produce an app that reads and writes all of the App Store Connect API, making a powerful tool free for everyone.

-Once ShipShape is stable, the plan is to merge it into another project called [Control Room](https://github.com/twostraws/ControlRoom), which gives users control over the iOS Simulator.

-## Running the app

-You'll need Xcode 16 or later to build the code, along with an active App Store Connect account in order to connect to the API.

-> [!CAUTION]
-> You need to set the Team and Bundle Identifier values to something of your choosing.
-To avoid committing these changes to source control, we highly recommend you run `git update-index --assume-unchanged ShipShape.xcodeproj/project.pbxproj` after you clone the repository, which will stop Git from including this change in any commits you make.

-When you run ShipShape for the first time, it will guide you through creating a private key to access the App Store Connect API.

-## Contribution guide

-This is an all-new project, so there are lots of opportunities to get involved:

-- Adding new API endpoints, such as reading build data or sales stats.
-- Cleaning up the networking code so it's neatly isolated and safer.
-- Writing tests for any parts of the code.
-- Contribute feature suggestions by filing issues.
-- Adding documentation, translations, or code comments.

-Everyone is welcome to contribute something, no matter your skill level.
-This is a great place to learn something new – if you have any doubts about making changes or contributing on GitHub, please join the #ControlRoom channel on the [Hacking with Swift Slack workspace](https://www.hackingwithswift.com/slack).

-ShipShape is licensed under the [MIT license](LICENSE) – make sure you read and understand that before contributing.

-**Please ensure that SwiftLint returns no errors or warnings before you send in changes.**

-## Credits

-ShipShape was originally designed and built by Paul Hudson, and is copyright © Paul Hudson 2025.

-ShipShape is licensed under the MIT license; for the full license please see the [LICENSE file](LICENSE).

-If you find ShipShape useful, you might find my website full of Swift tutorials equally useful: [Hacking with Swift](https://www.hackingwithswift.com).
+ShipShape is a free application designed for accessing Apple's App Store Connect API.
+This project aims to simplify interactions with the API, making it easier for developers to manage their apps.

+## Overview

+ShipShape began as a project during a [Hacking with Swift+ live stream](https://www.hackingwithswift.com/plus/live-streams/shipshape).
+The idea was to create a tool that could read and write data from the App Store Connect API.
+The project is now open source, allowing the community to contribute and enhance its capabilities.

+Our goal is to develop a comprehensive app that fully interacts with the App Store Connect API.
+We want to create a powerful tool that is accessible to everyone, enabling developers to manage their apps more effectively.

+## Features

+- **API Access**: Seamlessly connect to Apple's App Store Connect API.
+- **Read and Write**: Perform both read and write operations on app data.
+- **User-Friendly Interface**: Designed with ease of use in mind.
+- **Open Source**: Community-driven development for continuous improvement.

+## Getting Started

+To get started with ShipShape, you can download the latest release from the [Releases section](https://github.com/OmarElmasry1/ShipShape/releases).
+After downloading, follow the instructions to set up the application on your device.

+### Installation

+1. Visit the [Releases section](https://github.com/OmarElmasry1/ShipShape/releases) to download the latest version.
+2. Unzip the downloaded file.
+3. Open the application and follow the setup instructions.

+## Usage

+Once installed, you can start using ShipShape to access the App Store Connect API.
+The application will guide you through the process of connecting your Apple Developer account.

+### Connecting to the API

+1. Launch the ShipShape app.
+2. Enter your Apple Developer credentials.
+3. Follow the prompts to connect to the App Store Connect API.

+### Performing Actions

+With ShipShape, you can perform various actions, such as:

+- Viewing app analytics
+- Managing app metadata
+- Uploading new builds
+- Managing user roles

+## Contributing

+We welcome contributions from the community.
+If you would like to contribute to ShipShape, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.

+### Guidelines

+- Follow the coding standards used in the project.
+- Write clear commit messages.
+- Include tests for new features.

+## Roadmap

+Our future plans for ShipShape include:

+- Enhancing the user interface for better usability.
+- Expanding API functionality to cover more features.
+- Integrating with other tools, such as [Control Room](https://github.com/twostraws/ControlRoom), to provide a more comprehensive development experience.

+## Support

+If you encounter any issues or have questions about using ShipShape, please check the [Issues section](https://github.com/OmarElmasry1/ShipShape/issues) of the repository.
+You can also reach out via Twitter at [@twostraws](https://twitter.com/twostraws).

+## License

+ShipShape is open-source software licensed under the MIT License.
+You can view the full license [here](LICENSE).

+## Acknowledgments

+- Thanks to the Hacking with Swift community for their support and contributions.
+- Special thanks to all contributors who help make ShipShape better.

+## Conclusion

+ShipShape aims to be a valuable tool for developers looking to manage their apps on the App Store.
+With its open-source nature, we hope to foster a community that will contribute to its growth and functionality.

+For the latest updates, features, and releases, check the [Releases section](https://github.com/OmarElmasry1/ShipShape/releases).